Powerball: 2020 COVID-19 adjustments and 2021 provisional removal by Idaho

 On April 2, 2020, the Powerball starting jackpot amount was temporarily reset from $40 million to $20 million with the annuity option, with at least a $2 million rollover for each drawing without a jackpot winner, due to the COVID-19 pandemic in the United States.
 This was done to enforce social distancing and discourage crowding of selling venues for large jackpots, and to account for lower interest rates.

 On March 10, 2021, following Powerball's move to expand its operations in Australia later that year and in the United Kingdom in 2022, the Idaho Legislature voted overwhelmingly to end the state's participation in the lottery after more than 30 years.
-State lawmakers cited fears of outside revenue being generated from the foreign involvement as reasons behind the vote.
+State lawmakers cited fears of its domestic revenue from the games being used by those governments for issues the state's Republican majority opposed as reasons behind the vote.
 The removal would have taken place when non-US jurisdictions were allowed to join in August 2021, but was rendered moot when the expansion was put on hold.

+2021 addition of Monday drawings and introduction of Double Play

 On May 23, 2021, Powerball announced that starting on August 23, 2021, draws would occur on Monday, in addition to Wednesday and Saturday.
-All other features remain the same.
+Along with the new Monday drawings, a new Double Play option was added for 12 states (including host state Florida) and Puerto Rico, allowing players to reuse their Powerball numbers in a second drawing (held 30 minutes after the main drawing) for a chance to win a $10 million top prize by paying an extra $1 per game.

+Due to technical difficulties that occurred before the start of the new draw schedule, the first ever Monday draw did not occur on its usual time meaning that the first Monday draw did not happen as planned for the group that operates the game.
 Michele Lyles became the third regular hostess of the Powerball drawings serving alongside Arlen and Johnson.
-Beginning in 2022, Randy Trainor serves as a substitute host if neither Arlen, Johnson or Lyles are available.
+Randy Traynor originally served as a substitute host if neither Arlen, Johnson or Lyles are available.
+In 2024, Arlen retired from Powerball and the Florida Lottery and Traynor was promoted to regular host.

 2022 delay

-The scheduled November 7, 2022 drawing of the record-breaking $2.04B jackpot was delayed due the incomplete security protocols regarding ticket sales at an unnamed lottery until the next day at 8:59 a.m.
-EST. Prior to the November 7 delay, there had been delays on April 9 and October 19 in 2022.
-The Minnesota Lottery announced later that day that it had been responsible for the delay.
+The scheduled November 7, 2022, drawing of the record-breaking $2.04 billion jackpot was delayed due to incomplete security protocols regarding ticket sales at an unnamed lottery until the next day at 8:59 a.m.
+EST. Prior to the November 7 delay, there had been delays on April 9 and October 19th and on March 16, 2022.
+Days after the drawing was completed for the $2.04 billion Powerball Jackpot, the Minnesota Lottery announced later that week that it had been responsible for the delay.
+Lottery officials there said there was a technical problem with the communication system that prevented the drawing from happening.

-Official International Resellers

-The Lottery Office

-The Lottery Office is the official reseller of US Powerball in Australia.